 Lastly, transaxillary incisions are located near the armpit.
 This technique leaves a small scar within the armpit but is desirable because it leaves no scarring on the breast itself.

-The breast implant incision that is used during your breast augmentation procedure will depend on your individual anatomy, aesthetic goals, and Dr. Newman’s reccomendation.
+The breast implant incision that is used during your breast augmentation procedure will depend on your individual anatomy, aesthetic goals, and Dr. Newman’s recommendation.

 I recently had breast reconstruction and lift with breast implants.
 I am very pleased and excited with the outcome!
 Dr Newman’s excellent work exceeded my expectations!

-Following the breast augmentation procedure, patients will be placed in a surgical dressing that may include a support garment.
+Following the breast augmentation procedure, patients in Saint Petersburg will be placed in a surgical dressing that may include a support garment.
 Bruising, redness, and swelling are to be expected, and any discomfort can be controlled with pain medication.

 Overall, downtime following breast augmentation varies based on the invasiveness of the procedure.
-Most people can return to work in a few days to one week, depending on the nature of the job.
+Most people can return to work in a few days to one week after their plastic surgery, depending on the nature of the job.
 For instance, someone wanting to return to an office job at a desk may be up to returning to work in one to two days.
-However, if someone wants to return to a job stacking shelves or as a yoga instructor, there will be more downtime.
+However, if someone wants to return to a job stacking shelves or as a yoga instructor, there will be more downtime after plastic surgery.
 Be sure to follow Dr. Newsman’s post-op instructions to ensure a smooth and safe recovery.

-If you are interested in learning more about the breast augmentation procedure, contact our office today to schedule a consultation with Dr. Newman.
+If you are interested in learning more about the breast augmentation procedure, contact our St. Petersburg, FL office today to schedule a consultation with Dr. Newman.